 - 2 tablespoons (30 grams) low-fat salad dressing

 - 1 tablespoon (15 grams) jelly or jam

 - ½ cup (70 grams) sorbet, gelatin dessert

 Tips for Following the DASH Diet

 The DASH diet is designed to be easy to follow the DASH diet.
 But it might mean making some changes to how you currently eat.
 To get started:

 - Do not try to make changes all at once.
 It's fine to change your eating habits gradually.

 - To add vegetables to your diet, try having a salad at lunch.
 Or, add cucumber, lettuce, shredded carrots, or tomatoes to your sandwiches.

-- There should always been something green on your plate.
+- There should always be something green on your plate.
 It's fine to use frozen vegetables instead of fresh.
 Just make sure the package does not contain added salt or fat.

 - Add sliced fruit to your cereal or oatmeal for breakfast.